robokrishan/entropy-systems-s3-water-firmware/README.md

 If a state initialization or deinitialization callback fails, the generic state-machine engine enters the registered failure state.

-The failure state is currently:
+The registered failure state is:

 ```text
 STATE_MACHINE_FAULT
 ```

+---

 ## State Machine Component Layout